 The City held the first public information centre (open house) for the Emma to Earl pedestrian bridge Environmental Assessmen… Continue reading Information from the Emma to Earl pedestrian bridge open house, October 25, 2016

 The City of Guelph is hosting an open house to review and discuss a Class Environmental Assessment (EA) study for a proposed… Continue reading Notice of open house: Emma Street to Earl Street Bridge over the Speed River

 Guelph, Ont., September 30, 2016 – Mayor Cam Guthrie and players representing the Guelph Hurricanes Hockey Club will take par… Continue reading Mayor and Guelph Hurricanes players to walk students to school

 Stevenson Street North at Bennett Avenue Adult school crossing guard information Map of construction area on Stevenson Road N… Continue reading Public Notice: Temporary adult school crossing guard to change location

 Public safety information Recently, trespassers have cut the fencing on the construction site near Hooper Street.
 This fencin… Continue reading Public safety notice: Royal Recreation Trail access at York Road and Eramosa River parks

 The City of Guelph has initiated a Class Environmental Assessment (EA) study for two cycling and pedestrian bridges across th… Continue reading The Ward to Downtown bridges survey

-Waterloo Avenue to Wellington Street The City of Guelph is testing and evaluating Gordon Street southbound bike lane painting… Continue reading Construction Notice: Gordon Street bike lane painting
+Waterloo Avenue to Wellington Street The City of Guelph will be testing and evaluating Gordon Street southbound bike lane pai… Continue reading Project update: Gordon Street bike lane painting

 Municipal class environmental assessment The study The City of Guelph (City) has initiated a Class Environmental Assessment (… Continue reading Notice of study commencement: Pedestrian bridges over the Speed River linking St. Patrick’s Ward to downtown